 The procedure for the civil registration of children born in Cyprus is the same for all, regardless of nationality or status.
-In order to register the new-born child in the Birth Register, an application form must be completed and signed by the Doctor who delivered the child and a copy is kept at the hospital/clinic records, another copy is sent to the Competent District Administration Office by the hospital/clinic and a third copy is given to the child’s parents, for them to submit it to the Competent District Administration Office.
+In order to register the new-born child in the Birth Register, an application form must be completed and signed by the Doctor who delivered the child.
+A copy is kept at the hospital/clinic records, another copy is sent to the Competent District Administration Office by the hospital/clinic, and a third copy is given to the child’s parents, for them to submit it to the Competent District Administration Office.
 The registration of the child can take place in any District Administration Office, regardless of the district in which the child was born.
-If the parents of the child are not married then an affidavit is required by both parents confirming the father of the child.
+If the parents of the child are not married, an affidavit is required by both parents confirming the father of the child.

-There are no reports of difficulties in regard to civil registration of beneficiaries of international protection.
+There are no reports of difficulties in regard to civil registration of BIPs.

 Article 8 Civil Registry Law.

 Article 16 Civil Registry Law.